Customer loyalty is one of the most widely talked about topics today, and for good reason.

 While all loyalty programs have some type of points economy or membership component for members to earn rewards, it’s also important to engage your members in between purchases.

 Our 2022 Customer Loyalty Data found that only 17% of loyal customers posted about their favorite brands using their hashtags/handles in the past 12 months.
 And only 24% provided feedback/filled out surveys from their favorite brands.

-Getting creative with incentivized engagement can also help spread the word about your brand and collect better customer data.
+Getting creative with incentivizing engagement can also help spread the word about your brand and help you collect better customer data.

 Members can also share their gear out in the wild by using the hashtag #neverstopexploring and tagging The North Face in their posts for a chance to be featured.

 Your brand can use incentivized engagement strategies like these to keep nurturing relationships in between purchases.

 At the end of the day, your customers do the math.

 Is it worth giving up their data for the benefits that come with joining?
 And in the case of a premium loyalty program or tier, are those benefits worth investing in?

 That’s why it’s important to understand your customers and figure out what they value most.
 Offering the same benefits to everyone doesn’t work.
 The best loyalty programs combine transactional and experiential benefits to create an enhanced experience.